schmidt73/bcb-experiments/experiment1/README.md

 Slight modifications have to be made for the experiment1.sh script for network 4 as there is only one connected component in the DSD graph and the file name is different.

-# CURRENT STATE

-1, 2, 6 => postivie genecentric => dank
-4, 5 => spectral clustering failed :(

-So rerunning 4, 5

-1,2,6 i fucked up by overwriting components so have to redo that before i can negate everything i should still cehck if the unmerged file matches the previous output